HUMD1NGA/Assignment1/README.md

 <p>What interests me about IT is the ever-evolving technological advances across all spectrums of the field.
   Whether it’s in the medical field with exome sequencing and the cost reduction over the last 20 years from millions of dollars to now under a thousand for a single genome sequence.
-  Or the evolution of mobile phones my first one in 1998 that was a Nokia 5110, it could make calls, play one game snake and had a monochrome screen, to now an Apple iPhone 11 that is in its own right a mini modern computer that can make colour video calls to the other side of the world, play an extensive library of songs through an internet connection from a server in another country.
+  Or the evolution of mobile phones my first one in 1998 that was a Nokia 5110, it could make calls, play one game snake and had a monochrome screen, to now an Apple iPhone 11 that is in its own right a mini modern computer that can make colour video calls to the other side of the world, play an extensive library of songs through an internet connection from a server in another country.</p>

-My interest in IT started at a young age probably around 4-5 playing on handheld Nintendo watch gaming devices.
-When I was about 8 my father bought my first computer a 386 I had to use dos commands to run programs and games.
+<p>My interest in IT started at a young age probably around 4-5 playing on handheld Nintendo watch gaming devices.
+When I was about 8 my father bought my first computer a 386 I had to use dos commands
+to run programs and games.
 Throughout my school years I’ve used different software applications photoshop, CAD, Office etc. I have built quite a few PC’s over the years for myself, family and friends, this has been useful with problem solving with components that were either faulty or not setup right.
 Over the last year or so I have been learning to program using Xcode with the Swift language and Eclipse/Android Studio with the Java language.
 I have also installed and built a large home network at home with ip cameras, gigabyte network switches, wireless access points to cover the entire block and some home automation.
 I also love gaming and game on nearly every platform PC/PlayStation/Xbox/Nintendo/mobile when I have the time.
-PC and PlayStation are my preferred platforms to game on as all my friends use them and they seem to have the best content that I enjoy.
+PC and PlayStation are my preferred platforms to game on as all my friends use them and they seem to have the best content that I enjoy.</p>

-I am taking this course through RMIT to one day change careers; IT really excites me as it has so many different avenues to explore.
+<p>I am taking this course through RMIT to one day change careers; IT really excites me as it has so many different avenues to explore.
 One day I like to run a team of people working on large projects within the IT field.
 Developing apps that will improve people’s everyday lives would be another thing I would like to achieve.

 During my studies I would like to learn how to become a proficient programmer and gain knowledge on how to code in other languages.